Agos95/Anomaly-Detection-with-RL/README.md

 - **State**: a single state is a time series with $n$ time steps [$s_i, \dots, s_{i+t}$] with an associated label 0/1 that represents a normal/abnormal behaviour.
 Maybe it is also possible to construct a second part of the state $s_{actions} = [a_i, \dots, a_{i+n}]$ which collects the sequence of previous actions.
 In our case, the idea is for instance to aggregate the dataset in 1 minute timestamps, and then to create time series of 1 hour of duration.
-*How to define the label?
+    - *How to define the label?
 Either use timeseries of Sunday [9:00-16:00] as anomalous or just look at the last timestamp if it is in the givern range*
+    - *Or we can assign a binary label to each timestamp of the timeseries*
 - **Action**: the action space is $A=\{0,1\}$, where 0 is normal and 1 is anomaly.
 - **Reward**:
 $$